sidebar-nvim/sidebar.nvim/README.md

 local section = {
     title = "Section Title",
     icon = "->",
+    setup = function()
+        -- called only once and if the section is being used end,
     draw = function(ctx)
         return "> string here\n> multiline"
     end,